LIES AND LIARS: A THEME OF THE BIBLE

 in their expertise as liars."

-DNA paternity tests suggest
+paternity tests suggest

 that millions of men are rearing children, or paying child support,

 believing they're the father when they're not.
 In 5% of Australian

 families, "the presumptive father is not the biological father."

 (Callahan 2004) In America it may be 10%.
 Thus women by millions live